Ariel Winter: Personal life

 Winter attended Campbell Hall School in Los Angeles, graduating in June 2016.
-In April 2016, she was accepted to University of California, Los Angeles (UCLA) and scheduled to begin there in the fall quarter of 2016.
-However, on September 12, she confirmed that she planned to attend UCLA in fall 2017.
+She was accepted to University of California, Los Angeles (UCLA) and scheduled to begin there in the fall quarter of 2016.
+However, she later confirmed that she planned to attend UCLA in fall 2017.
 On her decision to attend college, she explained, "You gotta have something else you can do.
 I've always been interested in law, so I think it'll definitely be something that I'll love to do and also go to school for."
 In 2018, Winter took an indefinite hiatus from UCLA to focus on her work.
-In April 2019, she attended the We Day event in Tacoma, Washington.

 Winter is a member of the Greek Orthodox Church.

+She dated Canadian actor Levi Meaden for three years; they split in 2019.
+The couple lived together in Winter's 3,200-square-foot home in Sherman Oaks, Los Angeles.
+Since 2020, she has been in a relationship with actor Luke Benward.
+In 2022, Winter moved from Southern California to Nashville, Tennessee.